 Do You Know How To Choose A Membrane Filter?

 In the laboratory, no matter it is an inorganic experiment, organic experiment, or physical and chemical experiment, overkill operation is essential.
 How to choose the filter membrane and filter reasonably and quickly is a skill that every experimental worker must master.
 Laboratory filtration selection guide is what we should know.

 Recognize the importance of filtering.
 Filtering protects chromatographic systems and columns, prolongs their service life, and improves the accuracy of data.
 Filtration eliminates pressure fluctuations due to friction particles and baseline fluctuations due to irregular impurities.
 The interference of bubbles to the detection system can be eliminated.

 Therefore, a membrane filter is usually used to filter the mobile phase and a syringe filter is used to filter the sample.
-Let us know the related parameters and common sense of membrane filter first.
+Membrane manufacturer provide related parameters and common sense, let us know the first.

 Related parameters and common sense of membrane filter